WTCR Race of Hungary 2020 - 17-18/10/2020

 DHL Pole Position (Q1): Esteban Guerrieri (ARG) ALL-INKL.COM Münnich Motorsport, Honda Civic Type R TCR

-Reverse-grid DHL Pole Position (Q2): Bence Boldizs (FRA) Zengő Motorsport, CUPRA Leon Competición TCR
+Reverse-grid DHL Pole Position (Q2): Bence Boldizs (HUN) Zengő Motorsport, CUPRA Leon Competición TCR

 DHL Pole Position (Q3): Esteban Guerrieri (ARG) ALL-INKL.COM Münnich Motorsport, Honda Civic Type R TCR